mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 {{"demo": "ServerSideTreeData.js", "bg": "inline"}}

 :::info
-The demo above uses a utility `useDemoDataSource` which uses a data generator service to generate data for testing of the application.
-Apart from providing the additional props, it exposes a function called `getRows` which could be used directly as `GridDataSource.getRows`.
+The demo above uses a utility `msw` to create a mock server that intercepts the actual Network calls and provide data.
+Open Network tab in the browser's developer tools to see the requests and corresponding responses.
 :::

 ## Error handling